 - Non-teachers who fulfill the requirement above will need to upload a letter from their school administration.

 Step 3: You will receive an email confirming receipt of application.
 Eligible applicants will be placed on a waitlist.
-When funding is confirmed by the Ministry of Education in spring 2017, bursaries will be awarded in priority sequence.
-The status of your application will be confirmed by email at this time and if you have been awarded a bursary, you will be registered in the summer institute indicated on your application.
+When funding is confirmed by the Ministry of Education in spring 2019, bursaries will be awarded in priority sequence.
+The status of your application will be confirmed by email at this time and if you have been awarded a bursary, you will be registered in the French Summer Institute indicated on your application.
 If funding remains, bursaries will then be awarded on a first-come, first-served basis.

 Step 4: Upon completion of the French Summer Institute, if you have fulfilled the attendance requirements, you will receive a full refund of your $300 administration fee within one month of the program's end.